 I have prepared for you a whole set of the five brainwaves: Alpha, Theta, Delta, Beta and Gamma (10 minutes each), so you can download them and experience their benefits according to your personal needs.
 These are binaural beats and I have even used Pythagorean frequencies as the carrier frequencies in order to make them even more harmonic for you.

 I did not add any music or special effects to these frequencies because, had I done that, you would not be able to clearly distinguish one thing from the other.
 These are the pure, "organic", unaltered, electromagnetic vibratory healing sound frequencies of the Alpha, Theta, Delta, Beta and Gamma brainwaves.

 To give you a taste of what they sound like, you can listen to a 10 second sample of the Alpha Waves here:

-Of course, the actual recording lasts 20 minutes.
+Of course, the actual recording lasts 10 minutes.
 People usually need only about 10 minutes to experience the audio entrainment.
 If you need more, just replay the recording or listen to it on repeat mode.